 OSSE's Adult and Family Education (AFE) Standards for Integrated Education and Training (IET)

-Career Coach is designed to help District residents with career exploration by providing the most current labor market information regarding salaries, employment, job postings, and related education and training.
+Career Coach DC is designed to help District residents with career exploration by providing the most current labor market information regarding salaries, employment, job postings, and related education and training.
 Career Coach users gain information about national and regional high-demand industries as well as the occupations and skills associated with these industries.
 With Career Coach, users can look at the transferability of skills between occupations, see local employers’ skills needs, and analyze career paths.

 Essential Education has five instructional resources available: